vviguie/hugo-website/content/authors/admin/_index.md

 ---
 # Display name
-title: Vincent Viguié
+title: Dr. Vincent Viguié

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Researcher
+role: Urban climate policies

 # Organizations/Affiliations to show in About widget
 organizations: